jovansgit/Election_Analysis/README.md

 # Election_Analysis

-## Overview of Election Audit: Explain the purpose of this election audit analysis.
+## Overview of Election Audit:
+The purpose of this project is to provide electional analysis needed by the Colorado Board of Elections.
+In this project, our final Python script will deliver the following information:

+* Total number of votes cast
+* A complete list of candidates who received votes
+* Total number of votes each candidate received
+* Percentage of votes each candidate won
+* The winner of the election based on popular vote

 ### Election-Audit Results